Red X iconGreen tick iconYellow tick icon

 Background

-Prior to joining the Faculty in 2014, Maria was a judges' clerk at the High Court of New Zealand and worked as a Research Fellow at Victoria University of Wellington, where she also completed her PhD.
+Prior to joining the Faculty in 2014, Maria was a judges' clerk at the High Court of New Zealand and a Research Fellow at Victoria University of Wellington, where she also completed her PhD.

 Publications